askeggs9009/Roassistantv3/STRIPE_SETUP_INSTRUCTIONS.md

 3. Switch to live mode when ready to accept real payments
 4. Update the Stripe publishable key in pricing.html if needed

+## Current Setup Status

+✅ All products and prices created in Stripe Dashboard ✅ Price IDs configured in backend (auth-server.js)
+✅ Frontend updated with correct pricing tiers
+✅ Server will automatically use configured price IDs

+The price IDs are hardcoded in `auth-server.js` with environment variable overrides.
+This means the system works immediately without requiring Railway environment variables (though you can still override via env vars if needed).

 ## Notes
 - The Free plan doesn't require Stripe (no payment)
 - Annual prices save exactly 20% compared to monthly × 12
 - Make sure to remove any old test products/prices to keep your dashboard clean
+- Price IDs are embedded in the code, so no manual Railway configuration needed